So you've got an interview - congratulations!

 Now it's time to prepare.
 You'll want to think through your experience, make some notes, and practice your answers out loud.
 This will help you to feel confident and showcase your skills. 💪

-Watch the video below for top tips on interviewing with our very own support worker, Ryan.
+Watch the video below for top tips on interviewing with our very own caseworker, Emily.

 Practice interview questions